evvic/arduino-c-assembly/README.md

 extern volatile uint8_t powerLevel;
 extern volatile uint8_t livesLeft;
 ```
-- `PlayerFitness` fucntion takes no parameters but returns a 16-bit integer
+- `PlayerFitness` function takes no parameters but returns a 16-bit integer
     - It simply multiples the `powerLevel` and `livesLeft` amd returns the product

 The global shared variables are declared in Assembly [`asm.S`](asm.S) `.data` section: